PratikDeshmane07/project4/README.md

 We extend our appreciation to [UC Berkeley Extension Data Analytics Boot Camp](https://bootcamp.berkeley.edu/data/), which provided the environment that fostered our growth and collaboration.

 We are also grateful to the machine learning community for their contributions that inspired our project:
-- The "Heart Failure Prediction" Kaggle project by fedesoriano, found at [Heart Failure Prediction](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction), was a significant source of inspiration.
+- The "Heart Failure Prediction" Kaggle project by fedesoriano, found
-- The original heart disease dataset authors provided a solid foundation for our analysis:
-  - Janosi, Andras
-  - Steinbrunn, William
-  - Pfisterer, Matthias
-  - Detrano, Robert

-The original dataset, sourced from the UCI Machine Learning Repository and dating back to June 30, 1988, was crucial in our project's development.
-Further details on the dataset can be found here:

-Janosi, Andras; Steinbrunn, William; Pfisterer, Matthias; Detrano, Robert.
-(1988).
-Heart Disease.
-UCI Machine Learning Repository. [https://archive.ics.uci.edu/ml/datasets/heart+disease](https://doi.org/10.24432/C52P4X).